 - I have read the "Policy Statement" and I am familiar with its provisions. - I will be continuously monitored during my appointment. - I consent to video and audio recording of my test session and to the examination of the video and/or audio recording of my test session in the event that any questions should arise concerning possible violations of the procedures and/or rules of the test center.
-(May not apply to all centers.) - I will follow instructions of the test proctor, represent myself honestly, and conduct myself quietly to avoid interfering with the performance of other examinees. - I will only use authorized computer equipment. - I will not open software programs on the computer provided by the testing center unless instructed by the proctor. - I will neither give nor receive any form of unauthorized assistance during the examination or any breaks.

-I will not bring into the testing room any unauthorized items such as food, drinks, purses, briefcases, backpacks, cell phones, pagers, notes, note pads, photographic equipment, or any electronic devices.
-If I am observed using an electronic device (including a cell phone) in violation of these rules, it may be confiscated and sent to NALA for examination.
+(May not apply to all centers.) - I will follow instructions of the test proctor, represent myself honestly, and conduct myself quietly to avoid interfering with the performance of other examinees. - I will only use authorized computer equipment. - I will not open software programs on the computer provided by the testing center unless instructed by the proctor. - I will neither give nor receive any form of unauthorized assistance during the examination or any breaks. - I will not bring into the testing room any unauthorized items such as food, drinks, purses, briefcases, backpacks, cell phones, pagers, notes, note pads, photographic equipment, or any electronic devices.
+If I am observed using an electronic device, including a cell phone, in violation of these rules, it may be confiscated and sent to NALA for examination. - If I have questions or concerns about the test environment, I will quietly notify the test proctor. - I will report all problems related to the testing center, proctor, or computer delivery of the exam to the proctor immediately.
+If an examinee does not report problems with exam delivery immediately to the proctor, NALA will trust there are no problems, and there is no basis for complaint after the examination session has ended.

-- If I have questions or concerns about the test environment, I will quietly notify the test proctor. - I will report all problems related to the testing center, proctor, or computer delivery of the exam to the proctor immediately.
-If an examinee does not report problems with exam delivery immediately to the proctor, NALA will trust there are no problems, and there is no basis for complaint after the examination session has ended. - I will allow testing center staff 30 minutes to resolve any technical problems that may arise (including power failure).
-I have the option of continuing the examination or requesting a reschedule of the examination for technical or other problems outside of my control taking more than 30 minutes to resolve. - I will sign in and out every time I enter or leave the testing room.

-- During testing, the exam timer will remain running during any unscheduled breaks; therefore, it is in my best interest to use the restroom or otherwise address personal needs prior to beginning my test. - I will remain in the test center and may leave only to use those restroom facilities that are closest to the test room.
+- I will allow testing center staff 30 minutes to resolve any technical problems that may arise (including power failure).
+I have the option of continuing the examination or requesting a reschedule of the examination for technical or other problems outside of my control taking more than 30 minutes to resolve. - I will sign in and out every time I enter or leave the testing room. - During testing, the exam timer will remain running during any unscheduled breaks; therefore, it is in my best interest to use the restroom or otherwise address personal needs prior to beginning my test. - I will remain in the test center and may leave only to use those restroom facilities that are closest to the test room.
 I will not leave the building.
 I will not access a phone or my personal belongings, except in the case of an emergency.
 Under such circumstances, I will notify the test proctor before accessing a phone or my personal belongings. - I will not remove any written, printed, or recorded materials of my examination from the testing center.
-The examination questions remain the property of NALA and I shall maintain the confidentiality of the questions and answers. - I will return all materials, including scratch paper, provided to me by the test proctor when I have completed my examination and before I leave the test center. - Once I begin taking the Knowledge Exam, I understand the Knowledge Exam, including a maximum of two additional attempts, must be completed within 365 days. - I understand the Knowledge Exam must be successfully completed before I am eligible to sit for the Skills Exam.
-If I do not successfully complete the Knowledge Exam after three attempts within a 365- day period, I understand I will be ineligible to reapply for the Knowledge Exam for a 365-day period from the original authorization to test date. - Once I begin taking the Skills Exam, I understand the Skills Exam, including a maximum of two additional attempts if needed, must be completed within 365 days.
-If I do not successfully complete the Skills Exam after three attempts within a 365-day period, I understand I will start over by reapplying for the Certified Paralegal Exam and begin with the Knowledge Exam. - If the examination is not completed within the above-listed time frames, credit for passed sections will be forfeited and a new application form will be required. - Abuse of this site or non-compliance with these terms and conditions will not be tolerated.
-Should information concerning abuse or non-compliance come to NALA's attention, the candidate's PSI Username will be terminated, and NALA may take further disciplinary action. - Confirm your intent to be bound by the terms and conditions of this Agreement by checking the box below.
-By not checking the box, you will decline the Agreement and your exam session will be terminated.
+The examination questions remain the property NALA and I shall maintain the confidentiality of the questions and answers. - I will return all materials, including scratch paper, provided to me by the test proctor when I have completed my examination and before I leave the test center. - Once I begin taking sections of the Certified Paralegal Examination, I understand the examination, including retakes, must be completed within two years, (a maximum of five additional testing sessions). - If the examination is not completed within this time frame, credit for all passed sections will be forfeited and a new application form will be required. - Abuse of this site or non-compliance of these terms and conditions will not be tolerated.
+Should information concerning abuse or non-compliance come to NALA's attention, the candidate's ID number will be terminated and NALA may take further disciplinary action.